dropdog/docs/docs/development.md

 - Focus on one feature/fix etc at a time.
 - Create a separate branch for each task that will finish up as a group of commits. git-flow in the resque.
 - Commit each fix or task as a separate change.
 - Only commit when a block of work is complete.
+Don't commit half-done work.
 - Commit each layout change separately.
 - Joint commit for layout file, code behind file, and additional resources.